RenardDesNeiges/CS-430_3_DeliberativeAgents/readme.md

   * Complexity of BFS makes it basically unable to deal with the dimensionality of the problem
 * **DONE(kinda)** Implement a deliberative agent that can use the above algorithms
 * **NOT DONE** Compare performance of ASTAR and BFS for various problem sizes
-* **NOT DONE** Run the simulation with 1,2,3 deliberative agent and report on the diffrences and joint performances of the agents
+* **DONE(Kinda)** Run the simulation with 1,2,3 deliberative agent and report on the diffrences and joint performances of the agents

 ## Todo :